The newsletter of Pax Christi Metro New York

 “Kerux” is the Greek word meaning “herald”.
 As the name of our newsletter, it reminds us that we are to be heralds of God’s nonviolent love.
 We welcome letters, articles and reviews.

-You will also find the latest recipients of our Gifts of Peace for whom to pray, announcements and upcoming calendar items including an invitation to our Zoom Peacemakers Awards Celebration on May 22nd (registration required), so please read on.
+You will also find the latest recipients of our Gifts of Peace for whom to pray, announcements and calendar items including an invitation to nominate Peacemakers for the 2022 Peacemaker Awards Celebration.

 Finally, please consider and reflect on the many reasons you value PCMNY, and respond as generously as possible.
 THANK YOU!